Chapter 5: Types of Cursors, Shapes, OUT and OUT UNION, and FETCH

 , and update cursor

-are as
+are as symmetric as

-in test code.
-Dummy data will continue to give you valid test rows even
+Dummy data will continue to give you valid test rows even if columns are added

-if columns are added or removed from the tables in question.
+or removed from the tables in question so it’s a nice toil saver.

 Generalized Cursor Lifetimes aka Cursor “Boxing”